tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-report-builder-3-0-the.md

 </p>

 <p class="MsoNormal">
   Report Builder 3.0 generates RDLs that are for SQL Server 2008R2.
-Thus, you can’t publish these reports to SSRS 2008 or SSRS 2005 instances.
+Thus, you can't publish these reports to SSRS 2008 or SSRS 2005 instances.
 (Of course, you can use those as data sources.)
 </p>

 <p class="MsoNormal">